alextac98/dh-viewer/docs/development.md

 The  DH Viewer project is built using Node.js running in a docker container.
 While you can develop this project with a local version of npm and node.js, these instructions will be for using VS Code with the development container feature.

+The main benefit of developing using VS Code Dev Containers is the ease of setup.
+Once you have installed the docker daemon and built the container and image, the development environment is fully set up and ready for development.
+If you ever mess up your environment, simply rebuild the container and you are back up and ready to go.
+You can also set up custom VS Code extensions that are only useful for this specific project.
+Finally the setup is cross-platform and every developer (who chooses to develop with this) will have the exact same development environment, making reproducing bugs between developers much easier.
+Best of all, there should be little to no change between how you would normally develop a web app!

+## Quick References
+Running the app: `npm start`

+Running unit tests: `npm test`
 ## Setup

+### Prerequisites
+You will need the following installed:
+1. Docker & Docker-Compose

+Installation instructions can be found here: https://docs.docker.com/get-docker/

+2. Visual Studio Code

+3. Visual Studio Code Remote Development Extension

+### Starting up the development environment
+For your first time, you will need to build the development environment.
+Use the keybinding `ctrl+shift+p` or `cmd+shift+p` to open the VS Code command prompt and type `Remote Container Rebuild and Reopen`.
+Select the option that says `Remote-Containers: Rebuild and Reopen in Container`

+Once you've built the environment, you do not have to rebuild every time.
+Use the keybinding `ctrl+shift+p` or `cmd+shift+p` to open the VS Code command prompt and type `Remote Container Reopen`.
+Select the option that says `Remote-Containers: Reopen in Container`

+If you ever change the `.devcontainer` directory or mess up your development container, simply rebuild the container by opening the VS Code command prompt and select `Remote-Containers: Rebuild and Reopen in Container`

 ### Setting up git in devcontainer
 The Remote - Containers extension automatically copies the local `.gitconfig` to the container at startup.
 Make sure you have set up your git user name and email address: